rwojsznis/i18n_dummy/README.md

 ### What it is all about and how to use it?

-1. Clone the repository to your local machine and install required gems (`.ruby-version` file included)
+1. Clone the repository to your local machine and install required gems

 2. Create `config.yml` file in root directory.
 Included example below: